jordanholtdev/crypto-exchanges/README.md

-# Crypto Exchanges - cryptocurrency exchange search app
+# DEPRECATED - Crypto Exchanges - cryptocurrency exchange search app

 Crypto Exchanges is a simple search app that returns the current rates at various exchanges for comparison.
 This app was created as training project as well as a simple way to check the value of cryptocurrencies at multiple exchanges.

 ![screen cap](./images/example.PNG)